RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Methodology

 \subsection{Inference Module}

-We apply template 1 to construct the instruction datasets for inference once get top examples for each target domain data. \textit{[task prompt]} denotes the instruction for the task (The different \textit{[task prompts]} for each datasets can be found in Appendix \ref{app:taskpromptandexample}). \textit{[input text]} is a data item from the target domain data. \textit{[examples]} are the retrieval examples (text-label) from source domain data and the \textit{[output]} is the output from LLM.
+We apply template 1 to construct the instruction datasets for inference once we get the top examples for each target domain data. \textit{[task prompt]} denotes the instruction for the task (The different \textit{[task prompts]} for each datasets can be found in Appendix \ref{app:taskpromptandexample}). \textit{[input text]} is a data item from the target domain data. \textit{[examples]} are the retrieval examples from source domain data (i.e. $D_{retri}$) and the \textit{[output]} is the output from LLM.

-We also apply template 2 to add explicit affective information. \textit{[affective information]} contains five dimensions described in Section \ref{sec:aff5dimonsions}.
-The format of \textit{[examples]} is "\textit{Text: [text].
+We also apply template 2 to add explicit affective information. \textit{[affective information]} contains five dimensions described in Section \ref{subsec:aff5dimonsions}.
+The format of \textit{[examples]} is ``\textit{Text: [text].
 [Affective info]: [value].
-The label of text: [label]}".
+The label of text: [label]}''.
 Table \ref{tab:examplePHEME} shows one complete example.